GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

   While, in theory, any function with compact support can be employed, it significantly impacts the result.
   Popular choices include the rectangular, Hamming, and Hann window functions.
 - #H is an increment, also called hop size.
-  It should remain lower than $N$ to ensure a non-zero overlap $N - H$ between successive frames;
+  It should remain lower than $N$ to ensure a non-zero overlap $N-H$ between successive frames;
 The support of the #acr("STFT") frame $x[n]$ is also $[|0, N-1|]$.
 The discrete #acr("STFT") of the signal $x$ is defined as the set of #acrpl("DFT")s of the frames $x_m$, $m in ZZ$:
 $